zyio/Thinny/_posts/2015-02-10-a-quick-look-into-thinny-22.md

    mp4: /media/2015-02-10-a-quick-look-into-thinny-22/lolita.mp4
 color: "df281a"
 comments: false
+dark: false
 ---

 After almost a year, I'm releasing Thinny 2.2, with great improvements from the last stable version.

 This version includes:

+- A redesigned menu;

-- A redesigned menu, with sharing buttons for desktop;
+- A new share menu for desktops;

 - A rewritten stylesheet, using [Sass](http://sass-lang.com);